dendeniliit/dendeniliit/README.md

 💭 I’m currently interested in DevOps and AI

-💻 Taking lessons in ReactJS
+💻 Taking lessons in MERN

 🤝 I'm up for discussions and collaborations with fellow enthusiasts in the tech world.